NyaaCat/Yasui/README.md

 Yasui is the plugin for servers that would like to keep minimum impact on vanilla gameplay.

-By drop AI computing and reduce server random tick speed on demand automatically, yasui enables much higher entity load on your server.
+By dropping AI computing and reduce server random tick speed on demand automatically, yasui enables much higher entity load on your server.

 ### Get Started